Amrutha-NV/Email-classification-and-prioritization-bot/README.md

 4. Designed and implemented Draft Inbox UI in EJS with responsive styling, badges, and user-friendly layouts for smooth navigation.

 5. Added seamless urgent–draft linking, allowing draft creation directly from urgent email pages with auto-populated sender/receiver details.

+6.Built a real-time WhatsApp alert system using Twilio API to instantly notify users of urgent emails, enabling fast response and preventing missed priority messages.

+7.Added formatted alert previews with subject, sender, and body snippet, plus auto-skip for self-sent emails to avoid unnecessary notifications.